 - Abrasive materials such as sand or grit can also wear away at the moving parts of the leaf chain, causing wear that is not easy to spot with the naked eye.

 In addition to environmental factors, the amount and frequency of use experienced by a telehandler, forklift (or any other machinery that uses leaf chain) affects leaf chain wear.
 Heavily used equipment – especially where it is used on multiple shifts – will hasten the speed of wear.
 Sudden increased loads or shocks caused by operating over uneven ground will also increase wear rates.

-Although the operating environment can be a big factor in leaf chain wear, over 60% of all chain defects are caused by poor lubrication.
-A properly lubricated chain will last an estimated sixty-times longer that a dry-running chain.
+Although the operating environment can be a big factor in leaf chain wear, over 60% of all leaf chain defects are caused by poor lubrication.
+A properly lubricated leaf chain will last an estimated sixty-times longer that a dry-running leaf chain.

 Lubrication can help to avoid the following problems: